 4802 has been conceived, funded, and wet-wired into our DNA in order to perpetually collaborate with new voices and celebrate the storefront as a distinctly Chicago destination for some of the most daring works of Theatre in the country.

 of a storefront but pioneers its boundaries.

 will nurture Theatre which makes both The Gift and our Chicago storefront theatre scene a national destination for vital new American plays.

 Okay, So What’s The Program?

 In 4802, artists/artistic teams will be given residencies in The Gift Theatre’s 40-seat storefront space.
 As 4802 grows and The Gift storefront space becomes fully utilized, our fellow storefront friends at Steep, A Red Orchid, and Rivendell have graciously agreed to open their spaces to 4802.
-These residencies will range from 1-3 weeks – depending on the project’s needs – and will be supported with a budget of up to $7,000.
+These residencies will range from 1-3 weeks – depending on the project’s needs – and will be supported with a budget.

 The nature of the residencies will be determined by the needs of the project and dictated by the artists themselves.
 If you want to devise the piece in a company of artists, fantastic.
 Movement workshops, invited rehearsals, pop-up productions/deconstructions, table reads and any approach that serves the development of your piece are all fair game.
 Think of our theater as your laboratory where you can experiment, explore, and broaden the boundaries of your work.

 We’re looking for projects which both celebrate and pioneer the storefront.
 This could mean any of the following:

 • Projects that feel “impossible”.
 Maybe they’re impossibly ambitious or impossibly intimate.
 If we

 pick up a script or proposal and say “I have no idea how they’re going to pull that off”—that’s the spirit of 4802.